X-I-A/X-I-Protocol/README.md

 * table_id: Source identification.
 (Unique per topic)
 * start_seq: Data Stream Hitory ID.
 * age: Data sequence within a single history ID.
-  * age = 1 => Header
+  * age = 1 means the record contains header information
-* end_age: End of age of the message (when not set, end_age = age par default)
+* end_age: End of age of the message (when not set, end_age is considered equal to age)
 #### Data Consistency / Lifecycle
 * Strong Data Consistency: streaming data must start by age = 2 and without any gap during the whole life-cycle.
   * Natural growing up garanteed (age by age)
   * File Type Message body: please leave enough age room for big file.
   * For example: age = 100 and end_age = 1100 for a file of 500 MB ( *2 is a safe multiplificateur)
   * Data lifecycle: A new message header with age = 1 and a newer start_seq indicates an end-of-life the old history
-* Weak Data Consistency: No age specified in the header.
-Data operation is ordered by received time.
+* Weak Data Consistency: No age specified (except for header of which age must be equal to 1).
+  * Data operation is sorted by start_seq of the same key (key definition could be found at the header)
+  * Obsolete operations will not be executed. (same key but a bigger start_seq already exists)
 #### Definition (2/2) : Data Description
 * attribute 'data_encode'
+  * gzip : gzipped byte array
-  * b64g : base64-encoded gzipped content
+  * b64g : base64-encoded gzipped char array
   * flat : plein-text
 * attribute 'data_format'
   * record : list of dictionary